japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 `updateBlockInfo` returns the response from the <<driverEndpoint, BlockManagerMaster RPC endpoint>>.

-NOTE: `updateBlockInfo` is used exclusively when `BlockManager` is requested to xref:storage:BlockManager.adoc#tryToReportBlockStatus[report a block status update to the driver].
+NOTE: `updateBlockInfo` is used exclusively when `BlockManager` is requested to storage:BlockManager.md#tryToReportBlockStatus[report a block status update to the driver].

 == [[getLocations-block]] Get Block Locations of One Block -- `getLocations` Method